Remote Work Productivity Research: OECD + Mixed Evidence

 Measurement methodology also shapes what a study can tell you.
 Output-based measurement (lines of code written, calls completed, transactions processed) captures actual deliverables and is the most reliable indicator for independent-track roles.
 Hours-based tracking (time logged, calendar data) measures effort and availability but misses the distinction between desk time and cognitively productive time.
 Self-reported productivity captures perception but consistently overestimates actual output.
 Manager-rated productivity introduces rater bias and often reflects visibility rather than output.
 When a study reports results, matching the measurement type to your role type tells you how far the findings travel.

-The evidence suggests your actual productivity depends on your job type (independent or collaborative), your interruption patterns (family, system-based, or self-directed), and your boundary clarity (whether your work time is protected).
+The framework says your actual productivity depends on your job type (independent or collaborative), your interruption patterns (family, system-based, or self-directed), and your boundary clarity (whether your work time is protected).
 Location is one variable among many, not the variable.

 What the Research Actually Recommends